 - Mix through the butter, then the chocolate pieces until just combined.

-- Bake for around 40 minutes, turning the tray halfway through.
+- Pour the batter into the prepared baking pan then bake for 35-40 minutes, turning the tray halfway through.
 The brownies are done when a toothpick inserted comes out with some wet crumbs but not with raw batter.
 The top should be dry and it should feel dense but soft to the touch in the middle.

 - Once the brownies are nearly cool.